Secure $N$-dimensional Simultaneous Dense Coding and Applications: Applications to contract signing

-A simple solution to this unfair situation is to have a trusted third party (again Alice) mediating the transaction -- Bob sends to Alice the contract signed by him and Charlie does the same, then Alice exchanges the contracts only after she has received both of the commitments.
+A simple solution to this unfair situation is to have a trusted third party (again Alice) mediating the transaction -- Bob sends to Alice the contract signed by him and Charlie does the same; then Alice exchanges the contracts only after she has received both of the commitments.
 Note that this procedure increases significantly the cost of remote contract signing, as Alice's time and resources are expensive.
 What is particularly costly is Alice being constantly online and alert waiting for the clients to contact her.
 Also, avoiding the communication with the trusted party at the very moment of determining a contract and committing to it removes the danger of overloading Alice and creating a bottleneck.

-Unfortunately, it has been shown that the attendance of Alice is mandatory \cite{EY80,FLP85}, if the protocol is to fulfill the following two important properties: \begin{itemize} \item {\em fairness}: either both parties get each other' commitment or none gets; \item {\em viability}: if both parties behave honestly, they will both get each other's commitments. \end{itemize}
+Unfortunately, it has been shown that the attendance of Alice is mandatory \cite{EY80,FLP85}, if the protocol is to fulfil the following two important properties: \begin{itemize} \item {\em fairness}: either both parties get each other' commitment or none gets; \item {\em viability}: if both parties behave honestly, they will both get each other's commitments. \end{itemize}

 One way to overcome this difficulty is to consider {\em optimistic protocols} that do not require communication with Alice unless something wrong comes up \cite{ASW97}.
-Another workaround is to relax the fairness condition, allowing one agent to have $\epsilon$ more probability of binding the contract than the other agent (probabilistic fairness).
-In this case, for an arbitrary small $\epsilon$ solutions have been found where the number of exchanged messages between the agents is minimized \cite{ben:90}.
+Another workaround is to relax the fairness condition, allowing one agent to have $\epsilon$ more probability of binding the contract than the other agent ({\em probabilistic fairness}).
+In this case, for an arbitrary small $\epsilon$ solutions have been found where the number of exchanged messages between the agents is minimised \cite{ben:90}.

-In this section we present a probabilistically fair quantum protocol based on SDC for remote agents, described in Section~\ref{subsec:3.b}.
+In this section we present a probabilistically fair quantum protocol based on a secure SDC for remote agents, such as the one described in~\ref{combination} (a combination of protocols presented in Section~\ref{subsec:3.b} and Section~\ref{security}).
 In such protocol, Alice, the trusted party, does not interact with the signing parties while they (Bob and Charlie) are determining the contract and then committing to it (the Exchange Phase).
+Note that in the below construction of a contract signing scheme, a SDC protocol is used iteratively many times as a {\em black box}.
+Thus, {\em any} protocol that achieves simultaneous transmission of (densly) coded information that satisfies the fairness and the security conditions, as presented in Section~\ref{fairness} and Section~\ref{security}, respectively, allows for constructing probabilistically fair contract signing scheme.